 The Curriculum for Religious Education

 Our Religious Education (RE) curriculum is based on the Essex Agreed Syllabus and the Statement of Entitlement for RE published by the Church of England's Education Office.
-The curriculum is designed to help children to learn about a range of world faiths and world views with majority of curricular time allocated to RE is devoted to Christianity as a global religion.
+The curriculum is designed to help children to learn about a range of world faiths and world views with the majority of curricular time allocated to RE is devoted to Christianity as a global religion.
 Children receive two RE lessons per week.

 At Ardleigh St Mary’s CofE Primary Academy, we use the NATRE resources to deliver a rich, balanced and carefully sequenced RE curriculum.
 These materials link closely with the key Christian concepts from Understanding Christianity—including God, Creation, Fall, People of God, Incarnation, Gospel and Salvation.
 To ensure children leave with a secure and meaningful understanding of these seven core concepts, we have built in an additional unit that allows pupils to revisit them in greater depth.
 This helps them see how the Bible’s big story fits together and why these concepts continue to shape Christian belief and practice today.
+In additional to this unit, we have developed programmes of study for each core concept from Reception to Year 6 that teachers use to supplement and support the Natre resources so that children see the connections and have a greater undestanding of the Big Story.

 Our curriculum also introduces children to the beliefs and practices of Judaism, Islam and Hindu Dharma.
 We have chosen to explore Judaism and Islam in particular depth because of their shared roots with Christianity as Abrahamic faiths.
 All three hold a belief in one God and trace their story back to Abraham.
 In a world where differences are often emphasised, we want our children to appreciate the deep similarities that connect these global religions.
 This supports their ability to understand others with empathy, respect and curiosity.